Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Why are you wearing strange shoes?"

 "My new foot isn’t toughened up yet.
 I’m working on that, probably gonna do a bunch of tree climbing to speed it up some.
-But for now…it kinda hurts to walk on metal grates, heh."
+But for now... it kinda hurts to walk on metal grates, heh."

 Vemik was, of course, far too excited at this point to contain himself.
 He flung himself upright and bounced high above Julian’s head a few times, hooting and generally making a scene.
 "Come!
 We show everyone!"
 He grabbed Julian by the arm, half-dragged him over to the treeline and flung him up into the branches, then charged off swinging as fast as he could manage.
 Xiù’s scandalized "Hey!!" actually doppler-shifted.